Is NordVPN Safe in 2026?

 - Malicious site blocking

-- Download scanning
+- Download scanning where supported, especially Windows

 - Scam alerts

-- Vulnerability alerts on Windows
+- Vulnerability alerts where supported

 What to switch on manually